-Matt has lived in the Portland area since 1996 and since that time has worked for Biamp Systems, the leading provider of professional audio solutions for conferencing, paging, sound reinforcement, and other corporate requirement.
+Matt is president of Renkus-Heinz.
 He is a music enthusiast (especially jazz), audio enthusiast and enjoys the local restaurant, wine and beer scene (all of which he thinks goes very well with music).
-He Currently lives in the wine country town of Newberg where he is painstakingly renovating his home.
-Matt has have been a supporter of PDX Jazz for several years and just recently became a board member .
+Matt has have been a supporter of PDX Jazz for several years and joined the Board in 2015.

 A native of South Bend, Idiana, Walt Henry received his Bachelor’s Degree in Business Administration from the University of Notre Dame.
 He picked up the tenor sax in grade school, and played in various bands throughout high school, college and thereafter.
 Though Walt’s musical talents having plateaued, his love of jazz continues on.
 Walt has worked at Standard Insurance Company for over 20 years, having led teams in Life Benefits Operations, Underwriting, and currently the Appeals unit within their Legal Department.
 Walt and his wife Amy have two sons, who are currently studying at Oregon State and Gonzaga Universities.
 Outside his volunteer work with PDX Jazz and listening to music, Walt enjoys hiking, running, baseball, and has held board positions with his church and son’s high school.

 Marcia K. Hocker has been a member of the PDX Jazz Board of Directors since 2011.
-She is the Chair of the Education Committee and is the Coordinator for the Incredible Journey Of Jazz, the organization’s premier education outreach program.
-Marcia also serves on the Communications and Program Committees.
+She is the Chair of the Education Committee and is the Coordinator for the Incredible Journey Of Jazz.
+Marcia also serves on the Program Committee.
 She holds a Third Class FCC License acquired while in her hometown, NYC.
-A Jazz Radio Host for more than 11 years with KMHD 89.1 FM, Portland, she is the recipient of Oregon Public Broadcasting’s Jan Henderson Award for Leadership.
+A Jazz Radio Host for more than 11 years, she is the recipient of Oregon Public Broadcasting’s Jan Henderson Award for Leadership.
 She sings contemporary Gospel and Jazz and is a familiar emcee at various Jazz venues in Portland, the Oregon Coast Jazz Party in Newport and the Illinois Jacquet Foundation in Phoenix, AZ.